The Surprising Number of Middle-Aged White Men Who Think About Faking Their Own Deaths

 The following is an excerpt from Playing Dead: A Journey Through the World of Death Fraud.
-The new book by Elizabeth Greenwood examines what it’s like to fake your own death, the cottage industry that’s sprung up around making someone disappear and the paper trails individuals construct in order to be “reborn”.
+The new book by Elizabeth Greenwood examines what it’s like to fake your own death, the cottage industry that’s sprung up around making someone disappear, and the paper trails individuals construct in order to be “reborn”.
 In the passage below, the author explores how and why people fake their own demise and the differing ways that they go about it.
-Playing Dead is out on the 9th of August from Simon and Schuster.
+Playing Dead came out out August 9 from Simon and Schuster.

+Todd put me on Bluetooth when he called from the road on a Friday afternoon.
+He was on his way to a campground in Northern California.
+He had left work early to beat traffic and get a few hours to himself before his wife and his two daughters, ages ten and eight, arrived.
+A forty-nine-year-old software manager from Lafayette, California, an affluent suburb in the East Bay, Todd’s soft, nasally voice skewed more surfer bro.
+He called me from the car with the windows rolled down because he couldn’t talk to me at home or at the office.
+He couldn’t talk in front of anyone else because we were talking about how he thinks of faking his own death.

 Videos by VICE